DLR-RM/stable-baselines3/docs/modules/dqn.rst

 - Further reference: https://www.nature.com/articles/nature14236

 .. note::

-    This implementation does **not** provide Rainbow DQN, but only vanilla Deep Q-Learning.
+  This implementation provides only vanilla Deep Q-Learning and has no extensions such as Double-DQN or Dueling-DQN.
-    Currently, there are no extensions such as Double-DQN or Dueling-DQN, with the only exception being Prioritized Experience Replay.
+  To Prioritized Experience Replay, you need to pass it via the ``replay_buffer_class`` argument

 Can I use?
 ----------